Esteph27/Bridal-Union/README.md

 I’d like to thank my fellow peers Harry Dhillon, Daisy Gunn and Francesa for their support and feedback.

 ---

+## SCALEABILITY:

+**Profile Handle:**

+This would be added to the designer profile.
+All profile pages on Instagram have a handle which is used a short introductory tag and allows the user to have a quick understanding of what they are about.

+**Portfolio page:**
+At the moment, the designer profile page displays all the post which have been posted by that one designer.
+The more images a designer posts, the less likely the user will take notice of the designer’s biography and other important information.
+With this in mind, I had an idea to have a new page called the ‘portfolio’ page where the users can view all of the work by one designer in a single place where the images are displayed in a professional way and in much larger scales, like they would in a physical portfolio.
+This would enhance the user’s experience and promote of the work of the designer better.

+**'Follow' feature:**

+This would be featured on the designer profile page.

+**Reviews:**

+As explained previously, this feature is displayed at the bottom of the ‘designer profile’ page.

 ## REFLECTIONS: